-- Risk of bias: No serious.
-Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Inconsistency: Serious.
-I2 82%; Imprecision: No serious.
-Secondary to inconsistency; - 4.
-Risk of bias: Serious.
+- Risk of bias: Serious.
 Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Imprecision: Serious.
 95%CI includes no infection reduction; - Risk of bias: Serious.
+Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Imprecision: Very Serious.
+95%CI includes significant benefits and harms; - Risk of bias: Serious.
 Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Imprecision: Serious.
 Low number of patients;

-Intervention: Lopinavir-Ritonavir Comparator: Standard of care
+Population: Patients with COVID-19 infection Intervention: Lopinavir-Ritonavir Comparator: Standard of care

-Outcome Timeframe Study results and measurements Absolute effect estima ect estimates Certainty of the Evidence (Quality of evidence) Plain text summary SOC LPV ((, Mortality 28 days Relative risk: 1.02 (CI 95% 0.92 - 1.12) Based on data from 8010 patients in 3 studies Follow up Median 28 days 160 per 1000 Difference: 100 (CI 95% 13 few 00 Moderate Due to serious imprecision 1 Lpv probably has little or no difference on mortality Mechanical ventilation 28 days Relative risk: 1.07 (CI 95% 0.98 - 1.17) Based on data from 7580 patients in 3 studies Follow up Median 28 days 173 per 1000 Difference: 1 100 (CI 95% 3 few 00 High Lpv does not reduce mechanical ventilation Symptom resolution or improvement 28 days Relative risk: 1.03 (CI 95% 0.92 - 1.15) Based on data from 5239 patients in 2 studies Follow up 28 days 606 per 1000 Difference: 1 100 (CI 95% 48 fee 00 Moderate Due to serious risk of bias 2 Lpv probably has little or no difference on symptom resolution or improvement Severe adverse events Relative risk: 0.6 (CI 95% 0.37 - 0.98) Based on data from 199 patients in 1 study 102 per 1000 Difference: 4 100 (CI 95% 64 fe 00 Low Due to serious risk of bias, Due to serious imprecision 3 Lpv may have little or no difference on severe adverse events
+Outcome Timeframe Study results and measurements Absolute effe ct estimates LPV Certainty of the Evidence (Quality of evidence) Plain text summary Mortality 28 days Relative risk: 1.02 (CI 95% 0.92 - 1.12) Based on data from 8010 patients in 3 studies Follow up Median 28 days 160 per 1000 Difference: 3 100 (CI 95% 13 few 0 Moderate Due to serious imprecision 1 Lpv probably has little or no difference on mortality Mechanical ventilation 28 days Relative risk: 1.07 (CI 95% 0.98 - 1.17) Based on data from 7580 patients in 3 studies Follow up Median 28 days 173 per 1000 Difference: 1 100 (CI 95% 3 few) 0 High Lpv does not reduce mechanical ventilation Symptom resolution or improvement 28 days Relative risk: 1.03 (CI 95% 0.92 - 1.15) Based on data from 5239 patients in 2 studies Follow up 28 days 606 per 1000 Difference: 1 100 (CI 95% 48 few 0 Moderate Due to serious risk of bias 2 Lpv probably has little or no difference on symptom resolution or improvement Severe adverse events Relative risk: 0.6 (CI 95% 0.37 - 0.98) Based on data from 199 patients in 1 study 102 per 1000 Difference: 4 100 (CI 95% 64 fev 0 Low Due to serious risk of bias, Due to serious imprecision 3 Lpv may have little or no difference on severe adverse events

-- 1. Imprecision: Serious.
-95% CI includes significant mortality reduction and increase - 2 Risk of bias: Serious.
+1. Imprecision: Serious.
+95%CI includes significant mortality reduction and increase

+Risk of bias: Serious.
 Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Imprecision: No serious.
-Secondary to inconsistency - 3.
+Secondary to inconsistency

 Risk of bias: Serious.
 Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Imprecision: Serious.
-Low number of patients
+Low number of patients.

-Intervention: Convalescent plasma Comparator: Standard of care
+Population: Patients with COVID-19 infection Intervention: Convalescent plasma Comparator: Standard of care